Sites whose topoi are the smooth representations of locally profinite groups: -sites and grids for locally prodiscrete groups

 We can construct a $Y$-site and a grid, starting from a topological group as in Section~\ref{sec:certain top groups}.

 Let us construct the site.
 Let $G$ be a topological group as in Section~\ref{sec:certain top groups}.
-Let $\cC$ be the category of discrete left $G$-sets consisting of a single $G$-orbit, isomorphic to the $G$-set of the form $G/H$ for some $H \in \frV$.
-Then the category $\cC$ is semi-cofiltered and $\cC$ equipped with the atomic topology $J$ is a $Y$-site.
+Let $\cC$ be the category of discrete left $G$-sets consisting of a single $G$-orbit, which is isomorphic to the $G$-set of the form $G/H$ for some $H \in \frV$.
+Then the category $\cC$ is semi-cofiltered.
+If we equip $\cC$ with the atomic topology $J$, we obtain a $Y$-site.

 We can construct a grid of the $Y$-site in the following manner.
 Let $P_G$ denote the set of open subgroups which belongs to $\frV$.
 We regard $P_G$ as a partially ordered set with respect to the inclusions.
 We denote by $\cC_0$ the poset (viewed as a category) $\cC_{P_G}$ associated with the partially ordered set $P_G$.
-The group $G$ acts from the left on the set $P_G$ by the conjugation, i.e., $g \cdot \bK:=g \bK g^{-1}$.
+The group $G$ acts from the left on the set $P_G$ by conjugation, i.e., $g \cdot \bK:=g \bK g^{-1}$.
 By associating $G/\bK$ to each element $\bK$ of $P_G$, we obtain a functor $\iota_0 : \cC_0 \to \cC$.
 Then the pair $(\cC_0,\iota_0)$ is a grid for the $Y$-site $(\cC,J)$.

 Given a topological group $G$ as in Section~\ref{sec:certain top groups}, we construct a locally prodiscrete group $\wh{G}$ as follows.